-It is important that you carry out your work with independence and objectivity, and that you do not allow any private interest to influence your decisions.
-You must not use your position to further your own interests or the interests of others who do not have a right to benefit from our work.
+- 14. It is important that you carry out your work with independence and objectivity, and that you do not allow any private interest to influence your decisions.
+You must not use your position to further your own interests or the interests of others who do not have a right to benefit from our work. - 15.
 You, or a member of your family or household, may have a private interest which relates to the work of Audit Scotland.
 It may be a financial one or one which a member of the public might reasonably think could influence your judgement.
 For example, you may be a member of a public body, an organisation or club and membership might lead to a conflict of interest with your work.
-This also applies to membership of organisations or clubs which are not open to the public e.g. Freemasonry.
+This also applies to membership of organisations or clubs which are not open to the public e.g. Freemasonry. - 16.
 You must declare all such interests to your Compliance Partner / Compliance Manager.
 A Compliance Partner is appointed for each business group within Audit Scotland.
 The best way of making such a declaration is to use the Fit & Proper Self-Assessment Form.
 This information is then retained in a secure area of ishare for three years, after which it is destroyed.
-The Compliance Partner / Manager will contact you and discuss any issues arising from your disclosure, as appropriate.
+The Compliance Partner / Manager will contact you and discuss any issues arising from your disclosure, as appropriate. - 17.
 Fit & Proper Self-Assessment forms are completed by all new staff and other workers when starting their employment / assignment with Audit Scotland.
 Audit Scotland annually requests that the Form is refreshed.
 If, between the annual cycle, your circumstances change and you have information that should be reported to the Compliance Partner then it is your responsibility to do so immediately.

-The Fit & Proper Self-Assessment Form is available to download from the Staff Handbook within ishare.
-Your completed form should be emailed to one of the following mailbox addresses:
+18. The Fit & Proper Self-Assessment form is available to download from the Staff Handbook within ishare.
+Your completed form should be emailed to your business groups Compliance Partner using the email address on the form.
+Business group Compliance Partners are: